-Through the establishment of PureChem and with both the JACAM and Southwest Acquisitions, the Corporation has expanded its chemical consumable offerings into the production and specialty chemicals business.
+Through the establishment of PureChem and with both the JACAM and Sialco Acquisitions, the Corporation has expanded its chemical consumable offerings into the production and specialty chemicals business.
 The Corporation is a supplier of: (i) production and specialty chemicals to Operators and owners of downstream oil and gas infrastructure ("Downstream Operators"); and (ii) chemicals and additives to other Suppliers for use in completion or stimulation operations that they perform on behalf of an Operator.

-Overall demand for the Corporation's production and specialty chemicals is generally not a cyclical business as production and specialty chemicals are typically sold to Operators, Downstream Operators and other Suppliers to support the continuous production, refining and transport needs of their respective operations.
+Overall demand for the Corporation's production and specialty chemicals is generally not as cyclical as the drilling fluids business as production and specialty chemicals are typically sold to Operators, Downstream Operators and other Suppliers to support the continuous production, refining and transport needs of their respective operations.